 Faroe Islands Weather in August

 Temperatures in August in the Faroe Islands are about the same as July, but on average it’s the warmest month of the year.
-It’s also the warmest month of the year for the seawater lapping the islands’ shores at 11°C. Not exactly balmy, but maybe nice for a spot of cold water swimming.
+It’s also the warmest month of the year for the seawater lapping the islands’ shores at 11°C and surfing.
+Not exactly balmy, but maybe nice for a spot of cold water swimming.
+Wetsuits were still essential when we went surfing in the Faroes in the summer.

 Faroe Islands Weather in September